debonet/silkjs/README.md

 But where do you ask do `<let>` and `<if>` and `<foreach>` come from?

-They are constructs that can easily and trivially be written within Silk itself!
+They are constructs that can easily and trivially be written within Vivid itself!

 ~~~html